rbsec/sslscan/README.md

 ### OpenSSL issues

+#### OpenSSL 1.1.0 Support
+OpenSSL 1.1.0 introduced a number of significant changes, including the removal of old and insecure features such as SSLv2.
+While this is a very good thing for the SSL ecosystem as a whole, it is a problem for sslscan, which relies on these legacy features being available in order to detect them on client system.

+Keeping these features available while also adding support for the new features such as TLSv1.3 would either require maintaining a separate fork of OpenSSL with all the required features enabled, or a complete rewrite of sslscan to use a different library (or to handle the TLS handshake itself).
+As such, it is likely that sslscan **will never support OpenSSL 1.1.0.**  It is recommended that you continue to build statically against OpenSSL 1.0.1, as describeed in the following section.

 #### Statically linking a custom OpenSSL build

 It is possible to ignore the OpenSSL system installation and ship your own